Dependency Injection

 Annotation Injection

-In addition to constructor injection, we can also use annotation injection.
-Continuing with the previous example, app\controller\UserController is changed as follows:
+In addition to constructor dependency injection, we can also use annotation injection.
+Continuing from the previous example, change app\controller\UserController to the following:

 <?php